LeMuffinMan/Muffinette/README.md

 ```bash
 ./tastor.sh
 ```

 <a id="basic-usage"></a>
 ### Basic usage 🥄

 The CLI is designed first for quick tests.

-For a minimalist and straigth-forward usage, let's say you want to see how your minishell handle the "cd .." command :
+For a minimalist and straigthforward usage, let's say you want to see how your minishell handle the "cd .." command :
 ```bash
 [Muffinette]$ pwd
 [Muffinette]$ cd ..